Table of Contents

 2. Direct Action Virus

-A direct Action virus is a type of virus that attaches itself to an executable file like .exe or .com file.
-The direct action virus is considered to be "non-resident" and functions by selecting one or more files to infect each time the code is executed.
+Direct action viruses are considered "non-resident" and act by selecting one or more files to infect each time the code is executed.

 3. Macro Virus